ExploreCompareKidsFind Your IQMy IQTonightWrappedPlaylistsBlogAboutNewsletterHow We ScoreJoin Founding Circle

 How the IQ Score works.

 One number.
 Three dimensions.
 Twelve sub-metrics.
-Scored by credentialed expert panels and computational analysis, grounded in published cognitive science.
+Scored using a multi-dimensional framework and computational analysis, grounded in published cognitive science.

 Five categories.
 One clear signal.